Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Proof of the Main Results

-Since the closed-form formula \eqref{proof:mehler} can also be factorized in the same manner, it suffices to show \eqref{proof:mehler} only for $d = 1$.
-There are many known proofs of the one-dimensional Mehler’s formula.
+Since the closed-form formula \eqref{proof:mehler} admits the same factorization, it suffices to show \eqref{proof:mehler} only for $d = 1$.
+There are many known proofs of the one-dimensional Mehler's formula.
 One such proof dates back (at least) to \citet{watson1933notes}.
 Since it is quite short, we include it below.
 Recall the Fourier transform of $\phi_1$:

 Hence, from the definition of $h_k$,

 In conclusion,